PelionIoT/mbl-docs/Docs/tutorials/helloworld.md

 The application will run on target inside runc container defined by the Runtime Specification of
 OCI (Open Container Initiative).

-The OCI Runtime Specification specifies the configuration, execution
+The OCI Runtime Specification specifies the configuration, execution environment and lifecycle
-environment and lifecycle of a container.
+of a container.
 A container's configuration is specified in the ./src_bundle/config.json
 for the supported platforms and details the fields that enable the creation of a container.

-The execution environment is specified to ensure that applications running inside a container have a consistent environment between runtimes along with common actions defined for the container's lifecycle.
+The execution environment is specified to ensure that application running inside a container have a consistent environment between runtimes along with common actions defined for the container's lifecycle.

 The Runtime Specification defines format for encoding a container as a "filesystem bundle" - a set of files organized